 Different plans will allow for cancellation for different reasons.
 In other words, you can expand or limit the reasons for cancellation depending upon the plan you buy.

-Your Sneezy Pet Isn’t Covered
+Your Sneezy Pet Isn’t a Reason to Cancel

 This cancellation insurance coverage will not cover you for invasions and civil wars.
 That’s covered by the Air Force, Navy, Army and Marines.